racheldmiller/Code-Blooded/README.md

 # Code-Blooded

 Hello, world!
 I'm writing this document for those who are people who don't come from a Computer Science background background, but are interested in transitioning into the world of development.
 I'll preface this by saying I started my journey Mar.
 2019.
 So as of right now, I can't attest to anything, but hopefully if you're reading this and this resonates with you, you can take comfort knowing you're not alone!
-I decided to track my journey so far, as well as link to resources I found helpful thus far.
+I decided to track my journey, as well as link to resources I found helpful thus far.

 ## Table of Contents